SlackmasterFelipeCafe/SquamataPopulateCSVEntityAndAttributeUsingJSONLookupTableURL/README.md

+#Squamata Populate CSV Entity And Attribute Using JSON Lookup-Table URL

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

 **SquamataPopulateCSVEntityAndAttributeUsingJSONLookupTableURL** is a Jupyter notebook used to create Entity Attributes for an EMRI Geophysical Data Releases.